-Below mentioned are some of the problems which may be associated with Autism.
+Some of the problems which may be associated with Autism are described below

 Obsessive Compulsive Disorder (OCD):

-It is often observed that adults or children with autism display obsessive compulsive behaviors, for e.g. lining or arranging objects in a particular way.
-Children with autism usually have repetitive, preservative thoughts that are intense in nature, much like children with purely OCD symptoms.
-However, the difference is that children purely with OCD do not like the experience of having repetitive thoughts and would do anything to get rid of the thoughts (such as washing one’s hands 25 times).
+It is often observed that adults or children with Autism display obsessive compulsive behaviors, for e.g. lining or arranging objects in a particular way.
+Children with Autism usually have repetitive, preservative thoughts that are intense in nature, much like children with purely OCD symptoms.
+However, the difference is that children purely with OCD do not like the experience of having repetitive thoughts and would do anything to get rid of the thoughts (such as washing one’s hands multiple times).

-Tuchman (2006) estimated that 25 % of individuals with autism also develop seizures which could be seen either in childhood or during puberty which may have been triggered due to hormonal changes in the body.
-Seizures could range from mild form where the where the person would be gazing into space for a few seconds to a severe episode featuring large jerky movements of the whole body for several minutes.
+Tuchman (2006) estimated that 25 % of individuals with Autism also develop seizures.
+These seizures may be observed either in childhood or during puberty andmay have been triggered due to hormonal changes in the body.
+Seizures can range from mild (where the person would be gazing into space for a few seconds) to a severe episode (featuring large jerky movements of the whole body for several minutes).
 Doctors usually prescribe drugs to control the seizure activity or frequency.
-It is however very important that the child undergoes regular health checkups as these drugs could have harmful side-effects.
+However, it is very important that the child undergoes regular health checkups as these drugs could have harmful side-effects.

 Mood disorders are characterized by inappropriate or uncontrolled mood changes.
-There are many studies which have indicated that individuals with autism are at an increased risk of developing mood disorders, particularly depressive disorder.
-As people with autism spectrum disorder may face a number of negative life events such as bullying and poor social acceptance especially during adolescent years.
+There are many studies which have indicated that individuals with Autism are at an increased risk of developing mood disorders, particularly depressive disorder.
+As people with ASD may face a number of negative life events such as bullying and poor social acceptance, especially during adolescent years.
 Such experiences may increase the risk of developing depressive disorder.

 Many individuals with autism have sleep problems.
 The biggest sleep problems among these children include difficulty falling asleep, inconsistent sleep routines, restlessness or poor sleep quality, waking early and waking frequently.
 These problems affect the overall health of the child and are associated with the child’s aggression, depression, hyperactivity, increased behavioral problems, irritability and poor learning and cognitive performance.
-You as parents may also be exhausted due to sleep deprivation.
+As parents, you may also be exhausted due to sleep deprivation.

-Children with autism learn differently and often they are diagnosed as having learning disability such as dyslexia.
+Children with Autism learn differently and are often diagnosed with learning disabilities like dyslexia.
 A few others may have unusual abilities such as hyperlexia i.e. the ability to read at very young age.
 Some have exceptional mathematical abilities and fall under the “savants” category, while others have a tough time gaining mathematical skills.

 Children with autism are more likely to have issues of the gastrointestinal system affecting digestion and elimination.
 Data from a study by Loening-Baucke (1998) reported that 16-37% of children with autism have constipation.
-But looked at otherwise, no normal child with chronic diarrhoea, stomach cramps and nausea will learn, behave or socialize well.
-By treating gastrointestinal problems, we can help these children become more receptive to school, therapy, and social interaction.
+However, when looked at otherwise, no child with chronic diarrhoea, stomach cramps and nausea will learn, behave or socialize well.
+By treating gastrointestinal problems, we can help these children become more receptive to school, therapy and social interaction.